 Outreach

-Mobile Breast Cancer Screening Clinic
+Mobile Diabetes Clinic

 Most rural men and women are hard workers in the agricultural sector and may not be able to afford healthcare due to high cost, and appropriate health services may not be available or accessible by them.
 There is also a lack of awareness about Diabetes Care in rural area.